The Breed Report ·Dachshund ·2026

 3What are the signs of IVDD in Dachshunds?

-Early signs of IVDD in Dachshunds include reluctance to jump on furniture, yelping when picked up, a hunched back, trembling or shaking, and reluctance to move the head or neck.
-More advanced signs include dragging rear legs, loss of bladder or bowel control, and inability to walk.
-IVDD is a medical emergency — if your Dachshund suddenly can't walk or loses bladder control, get to a veterinary neurologist within 24 hours.
-Faster treatment dramatically improves outcomes.
+Early signs: reluctance to jump, yelping when picked up, hunched back, trembling, reluctance to move head or neck.
+Advanced signs: dragging rear legs, loss of bladder/bowel control, inability to walk.
+If your Dachshund suddenly can't walk or loses bladder control, get to a veterinary neurologist within 24 hours - faster treatment dramatically improves outcomes.

 4Can Dachshund paralysis be treated?

-Yes, but success depends on severity and speed of treatment.
-Mild IVDD (pain only) responds well to conservative treatment: strict crate rest for 4-6 weeks plus anti-inflammatory medication ($500-$2,000).
-Moderate to severe cases (paralysis, loss of sensation) typically require emergency surgery ($3,000-$8,000) followed by weeks of rehabilitation.
-Dogs that retain deep pain sensation have an 85-90% recovery rate with surgery.
-Without deep pain sensation, the success rate drops to about 50-60%.
-Some Dachshunds use wheelchairs for mobility if surgery isn't successful.
+Yes, but success depends on severity and speed.
+Mild IVDD responds to conservative treatment: crate rest 4-6 weeks plus anti-inflammatory medication ($500-$2,000).
+Moderate to severe cases require emergency surgery ($3,000-$8,000) plus rehabilitation.
+Dogs retaining deep pain sensation have 85-90% recovery; without it, success drops to 50-60%.
+Some Dachshunds use wheelchairs if surgery fails.

 5How much does pet insurance cost for a Dachshund?